cynraw/30-Day_coding_challenge/README.md

 ## Day 11
 ### 15/01/24
-# collaborative project on strings
+# collaborative project on structures
 - Create a program that defines a structure representing a student, prompting the user to input data for multiple students and displaying the information.